* Requires very small doses of Radiation.

 A Mammogram is a detailed x-ray of the breast(s) usually involving two views of each breast taken by a qualified and highly trained Mammographer.

-The patient is changed into a gown removing top and bra.
-For each projection, the patient’s breast is placed onto a platform then compression is applied to hold the breast in position whilst the exposure is taken.
-The patient feels mild discomfort for only a few seconds.
+You will be asked to change into a gown provided, removing top and bra.
+For each projection, your breast is placed onto a platform then compression is applied to hold the breast in position whilst the exposure is taken.
+This process allows for better definition by spreading out overlapping glandular tissue.
+You may feel mild discomfort for only a few seconds.
 The compression does not damage the breast tissue.
-It allows for better definition by spreading out overlapping glandular tissue.

 Patients with Breast Implants can still have a mammogram.
 Different techniques and projections are employed with the examination taking a little longer.
 The Implant is NOT compressed during the examination.

-X-ray and Imaging, Caloundra, performs Diagnostic Breast Imaging including Digital Mammography and high resolution Ultrasound scanning; and actively follows the guidelines of the Royal Australian and New Zealand College of Radiologists’ Mammography Quality Assurance Program for Digital Mammography Accreditation.
+X-ray and Imaging Caloundra, performs Diagnostic Breast Imaging including 3D Tomosynthesis Mammography and high resolution Ultrasound scanning; and actively follows the guidelines of the Royal Australian and New Zealand College of Radiologists’ Mammography Quality Assurance Program for Digital Mammography Accreditation.